PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 # Introduction

-It typically takes take 15 - 30 minutes to complete this guide.
-After that, you'll understand the basic patterns for workflow development:
+It typically takes take 15 - 30 minutes to complete this guide and learn the basic patterns for workflow development:

 - Trigger workflows on HTTP requests, schedules and app events
 - Return a custom response from your workflow on HTTP requests